nickdeupree/Audio-Tag-Editor/README.md

 - Edit title, artist, album, genre
 - Add or replace album art
-- Select MP3 and cover image via file dialog
+- Select audio file and cover image via file dialog
 - Lightweight and easy to use

 ---